Local Food Markets

 Royal Welsh Show takes place usually mid/end of July.
 With 7,000 livestock, 1,000 trade stands and hundreds of activities and live shows for the whole family to enjoy.
 It is one of the best attended events of its kind in Europe.

 Additionally there are a large number of smaller agricultural shows on throughout the summer.

 Music and Cultural Festivals

 Hay is a lovely town to visit any time of year, but has become an international location with the highly successful Hay Literally festival.
-It is scheduled for the 22nd May to the 1st June, tickets sell fast.
+It is scheduled for the May holiday week, tickets sell fast.

-Brecon Jazz takes place 9-11th August, with colourful street entertainment around town, and a programme of large names in the Jazz world.
+Brecon Jazz takes place at the beginning of August, with colourful street entertainment around town, and a programme of large names in the Jazz world.
 A fringe of music events in the towns bars and smaller venues are also organised to compliment the festival.